 |N||Nonbreeding - Conservation status refers to the non-breeding population of the species in the province.|

 |M||Migrant - Migrant species occurring regularly on migration at particular staging areas or concentration spots where the species might warrant conservation attention.
 Conservation status refers to the aggregating transient population of the species in the province.|

 Note: A breeding status is only used for species that have distinct breeding and/or non-breeding populations in the province.
-A breeding-status S-rank can be coupled with its complementary non-breeding-status S-rank if the species also winters in the nation or state/province, and/or a migrant-status S-rank if the species occurs regularly on migration at particular staging areas or concentration spots where the species might warrant conservation attention.
+A breeding-status S-rank can be coupled with its complementary non-breeding-status S-rank if the species also winters in the province, and/or a migrant-status S-rank if the species occurs regularly on migration at particular staging areas or concentration spots where the species might warrant conservation attention.
 The two (or rarely, three) status ranks are separated by a comma (e.g., "S2B, S3N" or "SHN, S4B, S1M").